Public Administration (M.P.A.)

 - Web Format: Four core courses (PA 601, 605, 606, and 607) are entirely asynchronous Web courses.

 - Videoconferencing: Three other core courses (PA 600, PA 602, PA 604) require students to log in as participants in a Web-based conference during weekly class meetings.
-However, these courses are also posted in the online platform, Blackboard, used by all Web-based programs at ISU.
+However, these courses are also posted in the online platform, Canvas, used by all Web-based programs at ISU.

 The Public Administration Program was established as a semi-autonomous unit within ISU's Department of Political Science in 1976.
 The full-time director of the public administration program manages both the M.P.A. degree program and the two PA certificate programs, and advises students.
 The program is currently a member of the National Association of Schools of Public Affairs and Administration (NASPAA) and is associated with the American Society for Public Administration (ASPA).